giorgossykas/FaceNet-Face-Recognition/README.md

 : Instructions
 1. Clone repository.
-2. Conda environment FaceNet.yml contains all packages and dependancies ().
+2. Conda environment FaceNet.yml contains all packages and dependancies.
 In case of VirtualEnvironment packages are in requirements.txt.
-3. Download FaceNet model from one of two links: 1) https://github.com/davidsandberg/facenet , 2)  .
+3. Download FaceNet model from one of two links: 1) [David Sandber repo](https://github.com/davidsandberg/facenet) , 2) [Google drive](MYDRIVE) .
 4. Place the file downloaded "facenet_keras.h5" in the folder: /model/keras .
 If not placed there the algorithm will not find it.
 5. Run register_user.py to take pictures of new user.
 Data will be saved in the right folders.
 6. Run face_recognition.py and choose method, real time continuous or just one person and close.